New York Bar Exam Requirements

 The College of Law’s Learning Outcomes are fully supported by its robust curricular offerings.
 The rigor of these offerings fully prepares its students for admission to the bar and to become effective, ethical, and responsible members of the legal profession.

-The College of Law requires JD students to secure passing grades in at least 90 credit hours in law school course or in courses for which law school credit is given.
+The College of Law requires JD students to secure passing grades in at least 90 credit hours in law school courses or in courses for which law school credit is given.
 Of these 90 credit hours, 64 hours must be obtained in courses that involve regularly scheduled classroom sessions.
 Following the first-year exclusive curriculum of 31 credit hours, a student must complete 59 credit hours during the remaining semesters.
-In addition to the required first year courses, students must also successfully complete an upper level writing experience, additional experiential work beyond the first year, and a course focusing on professional responsibility.
+In addition to the required first year courses, students must also successfully complete an upper-level writing experience, additional experiential work beyond the first year, and a course focusing on professional responsibility.
 A single course may be used to satisfy only one of these requirements.
 For courses eligible to satisfy multiple academic requirements, the student will be required to elect which single requirement the course will be used to satisfy.
 As permitted by the New York rules, sufficient competency will be assessed by the College of Law’s grading system, as permitted by Rule 520.18(1)(ii).

 The College of Law relies on its mandatory first-year courses to impart to students a basic understanding of American substantive and procedural law and to impart a basic proficiency in legal reasoning and legal analysis.
 To impart knowledge of additional legal subject matter areas and to enable students to reach an advanced level of proficiency in legal reasoning and analysis, the College of Law relies on the doctrinal and substantive components of its upper-division curriculum – courses and seminars like Evidence, Business Associations, and Income Tax.